Man Donates $1.1 Million To Members Of California School Hit By Wildfires

 “It’s hard to think of anything more difficult than losing your home and everything you own, especially when you’re enjoying your high school years,” Wilson told the Washington Post.

-So Wilson decided to write each student a check so they could do whatever they wanted with it.
+So Wilson decided to write each student a check so that they could do whatever they wanted with it.
 Along with each check was a note.

 “My age would probably place you not as a grandchild, but a great-grandchild if you were part of my family.
 Please know that you are not alone, as someone as far away as San Diego is rooting for you and has the firm belief that tomorrow will be better than today.”

 Paradise High School principal Loren Lighthall was thankful for the generous windfall.
-Lighthall estimated 900 students became homeless after the fires, according to the Associated Press.
+Lighthall estimated that 900 students became homeless after the fires, according to the Associated Press.
 He thinks most of the students will use the money to help their families buy food or gas, according to CBS News.
 Lighthall also told the Washington Post that Wilson’s charitable act was “awesome.”

-Wilson grew up on a small farm and graduated high school in 1947.
+Wilson grew up on a small farm, and graduated high school in 1947.
 He enjoyed sports – he played football at Escondido High School – dances, and just hanging out.
 He wanted to help put some normalcy back into the lives of the students since “that’s what high school is all about.”